 African Mask Plants are highly toxic to pets

 Unfortunately, African Mask Plants are toxic to pets as the leaves contain a chemical that if ingested by your pet, can cause stomach issues and vomiting.
-We recommend you keep your African Mask Plant away from your furry friends as well as children.
+We recommend you keep yours away from your furry friends as well as young children.

 Propagate African Mask Plants using division